 – Mirror Mountain reserves the right not to select any material they deem inappropriate for any reason.

-– Mirror Mountain reserves the right to remove a film from the festival lineup even after it has been officially selected and announced.
+– Mirror Mountain reserves the right to remove any film from the festival lineup at any time.

-All submitting filmmakers will be notified of the results of the jury’s decisions by November 6th 2017.
-If accepted, you will be expected to submit a high-quality Quicktime H.264 file as your screening copy by no later than November 27th 2017 or your film may not be screened.
+If your film is selected, you will be expected to submit a high-quality Quicktime H.264 file as your screening copy by no later than July 12th 2021, or your film may not be screened.
 Filmmakers are responsible for ensuring that their Quicktime file is in good working order.